mkbabb/parse-that/docs/tranches/B/artifacts/pass3/s/README.md

   `any(...names.map(name => spanned(string(name))))`.
 - Candidate:
   `compile(choice(...names.map(name => literal(name).spanned())))`.
-- Both sides return the same value, exact UTF-16 span, offset, error bit, furthest frontier, expected labels, and diagnostics for all 753 successes and a failure case before timing.
+- Both sides returned equal products for 753 inputs and a failure case, but the harness did not assert the intended full input value/span.
+Webref order allowed 487 inputs to succeed as an earlier prefix.
+These were not 753 whole-property successes.

 ## Result